 It would have been just as desolate but less catastrophic, if at least this situation had not been spread out over several hours, if you could have cut it in one way or another, while waiting to solve it at the source same problem.
 We are aware that, on your side, you need time in the face of such a scenario, independent of your will and your expertise, but nevertheless dare to hope that you will understand the object of the present letter which aims to denounce this good too much. long interruption of services.
 How is it that you do not have a special emergency policy in the event of a prolonged breakdown like the one we are currently experiencing?
 How can we be assured that we will not be affected again by the unfortunate consequences of a future malfunction of our emails?

-We hope our message will be taken into account by your team and that you will adopt the necessary measures to avoid the reoccurrence of this situation.
+We hope that your message will be heard by your team and that your team will take the necessary steps to ensure that this situation does not happen again.

-If not, we will have to do business with another supplier to host our emails in order to act in the best interest of our clients, partners, associates and our own business.
+Otherwise, we will be obliged to do business with another provider to host our emails, in order to act in the best interests of our customers, partners, employees and of course ours.

-At HDCE, we take this kind of testimony very seriously!
+At HDCE, we take this type of testimony literally!